Peer Support of Teaching at Aberystwyth

 Reporting

-A designated staff member in each academic department records the observations in a university-wide online system.
-See Recording a Peer Support of Teaching Session (DOC) / Recording a Peer Support of Teaching Session (PDF)
+Following the session, the supporter must record the observation in the Peer Support of Teaching dashboard (See Recording a Peer Support of Teaching Session (DOC) / Recording a Peer Support of Teaching Session (PDF)).

 The information recorded consists of: